Test Environment

 Before Testing Farm starts installing artifacts into the test environment, it adds the "tag repository" to the system.
 This repository contains all builds tagged with -candidate (i.e. which passed gating) that are not yet present in the nightly repository.
 It’s currently necessary as landing in nightly can take an indefinite amount of time due to the manual "pre-validation" and "attach to erratum" steps.
 Adding this repository greatly reduces the number of artifact installation failures.

-The repository is auto-generated by the build system - Koji or Brew.
-The base url of the repository is set up according to the test environment operating system.
+The base URL of the repository is set up according to the test environment operating system.

 Tag repository is added: